-The Corporation offers a broad product line which it divides into four groups -- hand tools, power tools, tool storage products, and diagnostic and shop equipment.
+The Corporation offers a broad product line which it divides into two groups $\mbox{--}$ tools and equipment.

-Hand Tools -- Includes wrenches, screwdrivers, sockets, pliers, ratchets and other similar products, and instruments developed for medical applications and for the manufacture and servicing of electronic equipment.

-Power Tools -- Includes pneumatic (air), cord-free (battery) and corded (electric) tools such as impact wrenches, ratchets, chisels, drills, sanders, polishers and similar products.

-Tool Storage Products -- Includes tool chests, roll cabinets and other similar products for automotive, industrial, aerospace and other storage applications.
+Tools -- Includes hand tools, power tools and tool storage products.
+Hand tools include wrenches, screwdrivers, sockets, pliers, ratchets and other similar products, and instruments developed for medical applications and for the manufacture and servicing of electronic equipment.
+Power tools include pneumatic (air), cord-free (battery) and corded (electric) tools such as impact wrenches, ratchets, chisels, drills, sanders, polishers and similar products.
+Tool storage units include tool chests, roll cabinets and other similar products for automotive, industrial, aerospace and other storage applications.

-Diagnostic and Shop Equipment -- Includes hardware and software solutions for the diagnosis and service of automotive and industrial equipment.
-The primary products are: engine and emissions analyzers, transmission troubleshooting equipment, air conditioning service equipment, brake service equipment, wheel balancing and alignment equipment, battery chargers, and lifts and hoists used in repair shops.
-Also included are service and repair information services.
+Equipment -- Includes hardware and software solutions for the diagnosis and service of automotive and industrial equipment.
+The primary products are: engine and emissions analyzers, air conditioning service equipment, brake service equipment, wheel balancing and alignment equipment, transmission troubleshooting equipment, vehicle safety testing equipment, battery chargers, and lifts and hoists used in repair shops.
+Also included are service and repair information products, on-line diagnostics services, systems integration and purchasing facilitation services.